ikidoncc/rocketseat-python-01/README.md

 # Rocketseat Python 01

-Projeto feito com intuito de aprender a linguagem
+Project made with the purpose of learning the language

-Um desenvolvimento de uma agenda para salvar, editar, deletar e marcar um contato como favorito.
+A development of an agenda to save, edit, delete, and mark a contact as a favorite.

-## Regras da aplicação
+## Application Rules

-- [x] A aplicação deve iniciar mostrando uma lista de opções do que é possível fazer com o app e permitir que o usuário digite uma escolha para iniciar a aplicação.
+- [x] The application should start by showing a list of options for what can be done with the app and allow the user to input a choice to begin.
-- [x] Deve ser possível adicionar um contato
+- [x] It should be possible to add a contact
-    - O contato pode ter os dados:
+    - The contact can have the following data:
-    - Nome
+    - Name
-    - Telefone
+    - Phone Number
     - Email
-    - Favorito (está opção é para poder marcar um contato como favorito)
+    - Favorite (this option is to mark a contact as a favorite)
-- [x] Deve ser possível visualizar a lista de contatos cadastrados
+- [x] It should be possible to view the list of registered contacts
-- [x] Deve ser possível editar um contato
+- [x] It should be possible to edit a contact
-- [x] Deve ser possível marcar/desmarcar um contato como favorito
+- [x] It should be possible to mark/unmark a contact as a favorite
-- [x] Deve ser possível ver uma lista de contatos favoritos
+- [x] It should be possible to see a list of favorite contacts
-- [x] Deve ser possível apagar um contato
+- [x] It should be possible to delete a contact

-## Desenvolvedor
+## Developer

 <img src="https://github.com/ikidoncc.png" width="50px" height="50px" style="border-radius: 1rem" />